PATH Study FAQs for Researchers

 Who is sponsoring the PATH Study?

 The PATH Study is a collaboration between the National Institute on Drug Abuse (NIDA), National Institutes of Health (NIH), and the Center for Tobacco Products (CTP), Food and Drug Administration (FDA).
-On September 19, 2011, NIH/NIDA awarded a research contract to Westat, an independent research firm in Maryland, to conduct the PATH Study.
-This contract was renewed to Westat on April 1, 2016.
+NIH/NIDA awarded a research contract to Westat, an independent research firm in Maryland, to conduct the PATH Study.
+Beginning in fiscal year 2024, several NIH institutes, offices, and centers also support the PATH Study.
+These include the National Cancer Institute, National Institute on Minority Health and Disparities, National Heart, Lung, and Blood Institute, National Institute on Alcohol Abuse and Alcoholism, National Institute of Environmental Health Sciences, National Library of Medicine, National Institute of Diabetes and Digestive and Kidney Diseases, Office of Behavioral and Social Sciences Research, and the Office of the Director.

 What is the Family Smoking Prevention and Tobacco Control Act (FSPTCA)?